verylemons/cse15l-lab-reports/Lab_Report_3.md

 technical/plos
 technical/biomed
 ```
+- The -size command is used to find files/directories that are greater or less than a certain size that you input.
+- In the two examples, I used -size +100K to find files that were greater than 100 kilobytes.
+It then listed all the files inside technical that were greater than that size.
+It went through all the directories as well.
 - This is useful for finding files/directories that are greater or less than a certain size.
 You can use this to find huge files or small files that you may want to delete (either it takes up too much space or it's useless).